What obligations fall on owners of Protected Structures?

 What projects are eligible for an Environment Grant?

-Under the 2025 grant scheme, applications are invited for any of the following projects;
+Under grant, applications are invited for any of the following projects;

 1. purchase of plants or trees for public areas,